 While this hardworking piece often fades into the background, some door stops add elegance and even a touch of whimsy to a home.
 To choose the best door stop for your space, you have to be aware of each type—and what they’re good for.

-One common type of door stop is the hinge pin stop, which mounts on the hinge of the door.
+- Hinge pin stops are mounted to the hinge of the door.
 Most hinge pin stops have a threaded post that allows for easy adjustment and control of how far the door will open, preventing the door from slamming.
-Hinge pin stops are best suited for lightweight interior doors.
-When combined, two or three can be used on thick, heavy doors, with one hinge pin stop for each hinge.
+Hinge pin door stop products are best suited for lightweight interior doors.

 Our Top Picks

 A good door stop is reliable and gets the job done, whether that’s protecting walls from dings and dents or propping a heavy door open.
 Read on for the best door stoppers for a variety of common uses.